Seven Dials Fund Management Limited, 20 Bedford Street, London, WC2E 9HP, Company registration number: 04519655

-By law we must keep basic information about our customers (including Contact, Identity, Financial and Transaction Data) for six years for tax purposes and for at least five years after a client ceases to be a client under the UK money laundering regulations 2017.
+By law we must keep basic information about our customers (including Contact, Identity, Fund Management and Transaction Data) for six years for tax purposes and for at least five years after a client ceases to be a client under the UK money laundering regulations 2017.

 In some circumstances we may pseudonymise your personal data for statistical purposes in which case we may use this information indefinitely without further notice to you.